 Leased Car Registration Fees: Who Pays What

 On a leased vehicle, the lessor (bank or captive finance arm) holds the title, but the lessee is the one who registers the car, pays the annual registration fee, and shoulders the sales tax.
-How that tax is calculated is where states diverge sharply: CA, TX, and IL tax only the monthly payment, while MA, NY, and NJ collect tax on the full vehicle value upfront.
+How that tax gets calculated is where states diverge sharply: California, Massachusetts, New Jersey, and Virginia tax only the monthly payment, while New York, Texas, Ohio, and Illinois collect tax on the full lease value at signing.

 Title vs registration: two different documents

-A car lease creates a split-ownership arrangement.
-The lessor (Ally, Toyota Financial Services, dealership) retains the certificate of title for the lease duration.
+A car lease splits ownership in two.
+The lessor — your bank, or a captive finance arm like Ally or Toyota Financial Services — keeps the certificate of title for the length of the lease.
 The lessee holds the registration.
-Practically: lessee receives plates, registration card, and renewal notices.
-Title sits in the lessor's records until lease ends or lessee buys out residual.
+In practice that means you get the plates, the registration card, and every renewal notice, while the title stays in the lessor's name until the lease ends or you buy out the residual.

 Who pays the registration fee